fidelity-contributions/finos-fluxnova-bpm-platform/webapps/frontend/camunda-commons-ui/lib/auth/README.md

 ### Interception of 401 (unauthorized)

-The camunda-commons-ui module adds interception of 401 responses (unauthorized) to ensure that a server side session timeout is correctly handled.
+The flowave-commons-ui module adds interception of 401 responses (unauthorized) to ensure that a server side session timeout is correctly handled.

 The behavior is defined in `lib/pages/index`.
 It defaults to emitting a `authentication.login.required` event and resetting the client side authentication.

 ### Redirect after login

-The camunda-commons-ui/auth module adds automatic redirect after login functionality.
+The flowave-commons-ui/auth module adds automatic redirect after login functionality.

 The behavior is defined in `lib/auth/index`.
 It defaults to capturing the current request url on `authentication.login.required` and redirecting to that url on `authentication.login.success`.
 The behavior may be disabled by silencing the respective events.